Ramesh86-TurBo/Data-Visualization-Of-Communication-Engineering-Concepts-Using-Python/README.md

 Libraries used: Matplotlib, Numpy, Scipy

-B) EXP1: To simulate Amplitude Modulation(AM) & Demodulation using Python
+A) EXP1: To simulate Amplitude Modulation(AM) & Demodulation using Python

 Concept:
 Amplitude Modulation (AM) is a technique that encodes information by varying the amplitude of a high-frequency carrier signal based on a lower-frequency message signal.
 Demodulation is the process of extracting the original message signal from the modulated carrier signal.